Join our incredible team of summer staff!

 The Adventure Director is a team player who works cooperatively with the rest of the staff to plan and lead adventure trips.
 This person is responsible for coordinating trips, getting equipment ready, and making sure all of the adventure trips run efficiently and safely.
 The Adventure Director typically leads campers in caving, canoeing, tubing and much more!
 This role is part of the support staff team and is expected to help out in any way necessary and participate in the camp community as a role model.
 Must be 21 years old and able to drive camp vehicles.

 Assistant Program Directors (APDs) work closely with the Program Directors in supervising and evaluating staff, offer logistical and organizational support for all summer camp programming, and provide leadership for the camp community.
 Typical APD responsibilities include assisting with opening registration, planning evening activities, leading camper welcome and orientation, directing the closing program, helping with camper discipline, and offering support to counselors and support staff.
 Additional responsibilities include helping to lead sessions in staff training and assisting in staff meetings throughout the summer.
 Qualified candidates will have experience in camp leadership, be detailed oriented and have administrative skills, be comfortable providing leadership in front of groups (for example, leading singing and games), flexible attitude in a fast-paced environment, a willingness to work long hours, a professional demeanor in relating to parents, and able to work as part of a leadership team.
-APD Training is required and runs from May 15-26 before general staff training begins on May 30.
+APD Training is required.
+The 2018 APD Training runs from May 14-25 before general staff training begins on May 29.

 At the conclusion of Staff Training, before working with campers, staff are required to sign our Affidavit Regarding Staff Conduct and Camper-Staff Contact.